terminusdb/terminuscms-docs/how-to/use-the-clients/python-client/connect-with-python-client.md

 client.connect(team=team, password="MyPassword")
 ```

-If you are using terminusdb locally, and you have not set up a
+If you are using TerminusDB locally, and you have not set up a
 specific team, or changed the password differently from the default,
 you can simply connect with: